jonsolove/alfred-notion-create-task/README.md

 * Start by creating an integration here: <https://www.notion.so/my-integrations>
 * The "api secret" you get from your integration will need to be put into the BEARER_TOKEN variable.
 * Also make sure to "share" your database with your integration or it won't show up.
 For more info on working with databases in Notion, check this out: <https://developers.notion.com/docs/working-with-databases>
-* Finally update the DATABASE_ID to match your database (found in the url if viewed from the browser)
+* Update the DATABASE_ID to match your Task List database (found in the url if viewed from the browser)
+* Add a "Category" select property to your Task List